kubernetes/kubernetes/examples/persistent-volume-provisioning/README.md

     `volumetype: none`

 For available volume types and its administration options refer: ([Administration Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3.1/html/Administration_Guide/part-Overview.html))

+* `volumeoptions` : This option allows you to specify the gluster volume option which has to be set on the provisioned volume.
+The value string is an abstraction of the real options set on the volume.
+At present the only available value which can be set by this attribute is `encryption`, if this value has been set, all the required volume options ( for eg. `client.ssl, server.ssl`) for enabling encryption on the volume will be performed by Heketi.

 Reference : ([How to configure Gluster on Kubernetes](https://github.com/gluster/gluster-kubernetes/blob/master/docs/setup-guide.md))
 Reference : ([How to configure Heketi](https://github.com/heketi/heketi/wiki/Setting-up-the-topology))